janithl/janithl.github.io/.content/usememo-vs-useeffect-and-usestate.md

 }
 ```

-There are two varieties of this: one where the value is updated by
+There are two varieties of this: one where `value` is updated by the
-the user inside the component, and another where this `value` is used
+user inside the component, and another where `value` is used but not
-but not updated.
+updated.

 For the first type, consider how any update of `initialValue` will
 overwrite the changes made by the user in the state.
 Do you really
 want this to happen?
-The blog post I linked to above lays out a few
+[The blog post I linked above][1] lays out a few
 alternatives.

 For the second type, there is **no need** to put things in state anyway